 At its onset, the featured fare at Las Ristras was New Mexican cuisine—most of the “usual suspects” with a few creative touches added for good measure.
 Las Ristras made an impact on my friend Larry McGoldrick, the professor with the perspicacious palate who gave it the “McGoldrick stamp of approval: “What I like about Las Ristras is that it is not a clone of the many dozens of cookie-cutter NM restaurants.
 The food is homemade and I feel like I’m eating (and conversing) in Ginger’s kitchen.
 This is simple food lovingly prepared.”
 Alas, not everyone shared the same opinion with Yelp and Zomato critics casting dissenting opinions.

-By year’s end, ownership of Las Ristras had transitioned to Chef Jude Sanchez, a Corrales native (and Cibola graduate) who had returned home after cutting a wide swath across some of the best kitchens in Chicago and New York.
-One of the restaurants at which he worked even earned a Michelin star, a distinction accorded to very few restaurants.
-While a Michelin star for any restaurant in the Land of Enchantment may seem a fanciful hope, Chef Sanchez has very high aspirations for Las Ristras.
+By year’s end, ownership of Las Ristras had transitioned to Chef Jude Sanchez, a Corrales native (and Cibola graduate) who had returned home after cutting a wide swath across some of the best kitchens in Chicago and New York (including one which earned a Michelin star).
+Sadly, Jude passed away on 5 March 2018.
+We had the great pleasure of having spent just a little time with him, but came away very impressed with his effusive outlook and high aspirations for Las Ristras.
 To that end, he’s expanded the restaurant’s menu from mostly New Mexican fare to one now showcasing chophouse favorites the likes of which he enjoyed during his time in Chicago.
+Because Jude’s story is so interesting and inspiring, it’s retold at the tail end of this review.

-TTo say Chef Sanchez has come a long way is an understatement.
+4 NOVEMBER 2017: OUR VISIT WITH CHEF JUDE SANCHEZ: To say Chef Sanchez came a long way is an understatement.
 Unlike many chef luminaries who aspire from a very young age to pursue the culinary arts, he had no such designs.
 Fate—and a famous New Mexico chef—intervened.
 After committing a teenage indiscretion, Chef Sanchez found himself in front of a judge about to impose a sentence of community service.
 Chef Jim White, then at the helm of Corrales institution La Casa Vieja, convinced the judge to let the young rapscallion perform his community service at his restaurant.
 The rest, as the proverbial “they,” say is history.

 Initially, Chef Sanchez was assigned to what the military terms as “kitchen police,” or “KP,” a punishment calling for washing and drying mountains of soiled dishes.
 When the repentant teen proved himself adept at following instructions and performing quality work, Chef White taught him how to cut and peel vegetables, the next tasking to which he was assigned.
 Laboring in the fast-paced kitchen environment went from judicially imposed community service to a career path Chef Sanchez wanted very much to pursue.
 After his stint at La Casa Vieja, he made it his life’s quest to learn as much as he could about the vast diversity of culinary arenas, hence his sojourn to Chicago and New York.

 The domain of some chefs is solely the kitchen where they toil in relative anonymity and rarely mingle with the dining public.
 Other chefs glad-hand diners and let others actually prepare meals for their guests.
-Not so with Chef Sanchez who not only makes it a point to check up on his guests, he prepares meals.
+Not so with Chef Sanchez who not only made it a point to check up on his guests, he prepared meals.
 When we met him, he was toting heavy boxes of locally grown produce for use at Las Ristras, but the prospect of spending time with our debonair dachshund Dude lured him toward our table under a porch at the back of the restaurant.
-Chef Sanchez is an outgoing gentleman with an easy smile and ebullient passion for his restaurant.
-He’s got a pit bull terrier at home whom he loves like a child.
+Chef Sanchez was an outgoing gentleman with an easy smile and ebullient passion for his restaurant.
+He loved his pit bull terrier like many of us love our children.
 How can you not appreciate a chef like that?
+Godspeed Jude!

-Las Ristras is part New Mexican, part steak house and a one-hundred percent destination restaurant.
-Chef Jude Sanchez certainly has knows his way around the kitchen.
+Ristras is part New Mexican, part steak house and a one-hundred percent destination restaurant.

 Los Ristras Restaurant